rajkdarbar/deferred-rendering/README.md

 - Built a **G-Buffer pass** to capture per-pixel data (Albedo, Normal, Specular, View Position, View Z, and Depth).
 - Used a **Directional Light Pass** on G-Buffer data to compute the base lighting.
-- Created **procedural spotlight cones** and and rendered an intersection mask for each light to identify affected pixels.
+- Created **procedural spotlight cones** and rendered an intersection mask for each light to identify affected pixels.
 - **Blended** each spotlight’s contribution with the base directional light pass to produce the final image.

 ---